 In addition to completing the application form and submitting a current photo, you’ll also be required to submit the following documents:

-• An Education Requirement Form (signed and stamped by the real estate school where you completed 40 hours of broker classes, and dated within the last two years)
+• An Education Requirement form (signed and stamped by the real estate school where you completed 40 hours of broker classes, and dated within the last two years)

-• A Candidate Endorsement Form (signed by three non-relatives who endorse you)
+• A Candidate Endorsement form (signed by three non-relatives who endorse you)

 • A 5,000 Surety Bond (completed by an insurance agent or bond company)